-The required components of CU 1000 for the 2014 fall semester are:
+The required components of CU 1000 for the 2016 spring semester are:

-- All Students: Library Tutorial is a series of online research tutorials which introduce students to available library services and resources.
+- Library Tutorial is a series of online research tutorials that introduce students to available library services and resources.

-- All Students: Aspire is a peer-led health and safety-focused dialogue presented by Healthy Campus facilitators.
+- Aspire is a peer-led health and safety-focused dialogue presented by Healthy Campus facilitators.
 The dialogue covers three areas key to maintaining a safe campus: alcohol misuse, mental health and sexual victimization in adherence with Title IX.
-Approximately 40 undergraduate and graduate students serve as program facilitators each semester.
+Undergraduate and graduate students serve as program facilitators each semester.

-After orientation, you will be able to access Blackboard to find the CU 1000 course, including tutorial and workshop sign-ups, assignment details and information concerning your Welcome Leader.
-You will receive an email notification when the course is posted in Blackboard; we anticipate it will be available to you in early August.
+After orientation, you will be able to access Blackboard to find the CU 1000 course, including tutorial and workshop sign-ups and assignment details.

 Any questions, please contact New Student and Family Programs at 864-656-0515 or by email to email@example.com.